racket/racket7/racket/src/cs/README.txt

  * `UNSAFE` is enabled in "Makefile" --- not on by default, because the core and base layers are not yet good enough.

+   Effectiveness: Maybe only matters for "core.so", which has its own setting.

+ * `CORE_UNSAFE` is enabled in "Makefile" --- applies to "core.so"
+   even if `UNSAFE` is disabled.

-   Effectiveness: maybe only matters for "core.so", where it can means a 10-20% improvement in loading `racket/base` from source.
+   Effectiveness: Can mean a 10-20% improvement in loading `racket/base` from source.

  * `compile-as-independent?` is #f in "linklet.sls" --- not set to #f currently, because it causes compiled files for Racket modules to be incompatible with any change or rebuilding of the core and base layers.

-   Effectiveness: little effect on tasks like loading `racket/base` from source, but substantial effects on programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).
+   Effectiveness: Little effect on tasks like loading `racket/base` from source, but substantial effects on programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).